sellisttg/AVP/readme.md

 Jenkins /nagios?
 https://app.google.stackdriver.com/
 ###r.
 Deployed  their  software  in  an  open-source  container,  such  as  Docker (i.e., utilized  operating-system-level virtualization);
 ####We have deployed our software in an open-source Docker container.
-####Installation
 The Docker Instructions [here](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/ThunderstruckDockerDevelopmentInstallation.pdf) assume that you already have .NET Core 1.0.1, Git, and Docker clients installed.
 Please contact Trinity TG for a copy of the appsettings.json file to use with your development environment, these files have been purposefully omitted from the public repository for security reasons.
 ###s.
 Provided sufficient documentation to install and run their prototype on another machine; and
 ####This prototype application is depoyed as a web application that only requires a browswer to access.
 No locally installed software is needed.
 The server based installation aspects are covered under r. above.
 The application url is [http://avpwebappui.azurewebsites.net/thunderstruck.html](http://avpwebappui.azurewebsites.net/thunderstruck.html)
 ###t.
 Prototype  and  underlying  platforms  used  to  create  and  run  the  prototype  are  openly  licensed and free of charge.